-If you feel that you need a lot of extra protein to facilitate muscle growth we suggest bringing a protein supplement.
+If you feel that you need a lot of extra protein to facilitate muscle growth, we suggest bringing a protein supplement.

 We do not supply lunches.
 Most of our students prefer to choose their own lunch from the wide variety on sale in the town.
 Since we draw students from a very wide variety of countries and cultures the food that we serve will be different from what many people are used to.
-Choosing a lunch that they are used to seems to be very helpful for man of the people who have recently arrived.
+Choosing a lunch that they are used to seems to be very helpful for many of the people who have recently arrived.

-We do have a student fridge available to store food so if you do not wish to go to town every lunch time no problem.
+We do have a student fridge available to store food so if you do not wish to go to town every lunchtime, no problem.
 It is also very easy to ask someone to buy you a lunch from the town.
-Many people choose to eat fruit for lunch, a choice influenced by the abundance of high quality local fruit available very cheaply.
+Many people choose to eat fruit for lunch, a choice influenced by the abundance of high-quality local fruit available very cheaply.